Joao-M-Silva/asyncio_tutorial/README.md

 The await keyword is used to await a coroutine and to actually allow it to execute and get the result.
 Please note that we can only use ```await``` inside of a coroutine function.

 ## Task
 A task is a way to schedule a coroutine to run as soon as possible, allowing to run multiple coroutines concurrently.
 With tasks, as soon as a single task is waiting on something that is not in control of our program, the processor can move on and start executing another task.
+The files ```TaskGroup.py``` and ```gather.py``` presents two separate ways of creating and running multiple tasks concurrently, using the ```asyncio.TaskGroup``` context manager or using ```asyncio.gather```.
+While ```asyncio.gather``` is the quickest way to setup some tasks to run concurrently, it struggles in error handling.
+If an exception is raised inside a tasks, the other tasks within the event loop continue the execution.

+## Synchronization primitives
+The usage of synchronization primitives allows to synchronize the execution of various coroutines.

+### Lock
+Using ```asyncio.Lock()``` as a context manager checks if any other coroutine is currently executing the code within the lock.
+If so, it is gonna wait until that coroutine is finished.
+Otherwise it simply executes the code within the lock.
+In other words, a block of code within the lock context manager cannot be executed by more than one coroutine at the same time.
+However, code prior to it can still be executed by different tasks concurrently.
+Please refer to ```lock.py```.

+### Semaphore
+Similar to using a ```asyncio.Lock()```, using ```asyncio.Semaphore(value=...)``` allows ```value``` coroutines to have access to the same code under the semaphore context manager concurrently.
+Please refer to ```semaphore.py```.

+### Event
+A coroutine execution can wait an ```asyncio.Event``` to be set.
+An event emulates a boolean flag, allowing to block some execution until some event is set to True.
+Please refer to ```event.py```.